Omnibus (British TV programme)

-Omnibus is an arts-based British documentary series, broadcast mainly on BBC 1 in the United Kingdom.
+Omnibus is a British documentary series broadcast mainly on BBC One.
 The programme was the successor to the arts-based series Monitor.
 It ran from 1967 until 2003, usually being transmitted on Sunday evenings.
 During its 35-year history, the programme won 12 British Academy of Film and Television Arts (BAFTA) awards.

+History

+For one season in 1982, the series was in a magazine format presented by Barry Norman.
+In 2001, the BBC announced that the programme was being switched to BBC Two, prompting accusations that the corporation was further marginalising its arts programming.
+BBC controller of arts commissioning Roly Keating defended the move, saying "the documentary strand will be able to tackle a wider range of subjects."
+Regarded as its "flagship arts programme", Omnibus was one of only two regular arts programmes broadcast by the BBC.
+In late 2002, the BBC announced that Omnibus would be cancelled the following year, to be replaced by the arts series Imagine, hosted by Alan Yentob.

+Selected list of programmes

 Among the series' best remembered documentaries are: